noahehall/theBookOfNoah/algorithms.md

     - uses the simplest possible approach to solving the problem -

-### breadth-first search
+### breadth-first search (BFS)
-  - begins at the root node, explores each of the child nodes first and only then moves down to the next level
+  - begins at the root node
+    - explores each of the child nodes first and only then moves down to the next level
     - progresses level by level until it finds a solution
   - use cases
-    - chcking for duplicate nodes
+    - checking for duplicate nodes
+    - guaranteed to return the shortest path between two points as the first output when used to find paths

 #### issues
   - it must store every node in memory
     - i.e. uses a considerable amount of memory for a large number of nodes

-### depth-first search
+### depth-first search (DFS)
-  - begins at the root node and explores a set of connected c hild nodes until reaches a leaf node
+  - begins at the root node and explores a set of connected child nodes until reaches a leaf node
   - it progresses branch by branch until it finds a solution
+    - i.e. it explores every node from the root down a single path to the end
   - use cases
     - its memory efficient thus suited for problems with limited memory resources